Ridgedale, Missouri

 Ridgedale is an unincorporated community in southern Taney County, Missouri, United States.
 It lies approximately ten miles south of Branson on U.S. Route 65, about one-half mile north of the Arkansas state line.
 The community is part of the Branson, Missouri Micropolitan Statistical Area.

+History

 Ridgedale first had a post office in 1912, which closed the same year, and reopened in 1933, since which time it has remained open continuously.
 The ZIP Code for Ridgedale is 65739.

+Attractions and events

+Ridgedale contains the Big Cedar Lodge golf resort, owned by Johnny Morris, the owner of Bass Pro Shops and home to the inaugural Internet Invitational.